 General Recommendations:

-• A maximum of 5,000 data points can be retrieved in a single request.
+A maximum of 5,000 data points can be retrieved in a single request.
+This limitation exists to ensure optimal server processing and maintain performance standards.